 The Yersinia Research Unit was created in 2004.
-The genus Yersinia belongs to the family Enterobacteriaceae and includes three species pathogenic for humans and animals: the enteropathogens Y. pseudotuberculosis and Y. enterocolitica, and the plague agent Y. pestis.
+This Unit focuses its research activities on the genus Yersinia, which belongs to the family Enterobacteriaceae and includes three species pathogenic for humans and animals: the enteropathogens Y. pseudotuberculosis and Y. enterocolitica, and the plague agent Y. pestis.

-The activities of the Yersinia Research Unit are primarily devoted to:
+The current activities of the Yersinia Research Unit are primarily devoted to the analysis of:

-- The characterization of a pathogenicity island whose presence confers to the host bacterium the ability to cause systemic infections in humans and to be lethal in mice.
+- A pathogenicity island whose presence confers to the host bacterium the ability to cause systemic infections in humans and other animals.

-- The molecular bases for the exceptional pathogenicity of Y. pestis, using comparative genomics approaches.
+- The molecular bases for the exceptional pathogenicity acquired by Y. pestis since its recent emergence from Y. pseudotuberculosis.

-- The host's mechanisms of innate and acquired immunity and the development of a vaccine against plague.
+- The host's mechanisms of innate and acquired immunity and the development of a plague vaccine.

 - The genetic bases of susceptibility to plague.